 A detention hearing is held within two days from the arrest date to determine whether the child should remain in detention, be placed in home detention, or be placed in a less restrictive placement until the legal ruling is decided during the juvenile court hearing.

-If a minor is arrested for a status offense that doesn’t meet these guidelines, they’re taken to a receiving center.
+If a minor is arrested for a status offense that doesn’t meet how to buy klonopin without a prescription these guidelines, they’re taken to a receiving center.
 Afterward, they are either released home, referred to Youth Services for counseling, or referred to other services for additional help.

 Which juvenile offenses are transferred to adult court?